Nitto-Flexible-Sensor/Joint-angle/README.md

 # Overview

   This section mainly provides measurement applications specialized in joint angle detection using a two-axis sensor. <br>
-  The main categories are listed below.For each measurement, the necessary items, wiring diagrams, and software have been uploaded in the release section.
+  The main categories are listed below.
+For each measurement, the necessary items, wiring diagrams, and software have been uploaded in the release section.
 Please download them from the URL link below.

 ## Categories
   - Multiple measurement